POUSADA UACARI - RDS MAMIRAUÁ

 Rates

-MAMIRAUÁ - POUSADA UACARI - ECOTOURISM - RATES PER PERSON
+MAMIRAUÁ - POUSADA UACARI - ECOTOURISM - RATES IN REAIS (R$) PER PERSON PER PACKAGE

-PACKAGES DEPARTING FROM TEFÉ - Transfers according to Azul Flight (AIR-TICKETS NOT INCLUDED):
+ATTENTIONPACKAGES DEPARTING FROM TEFÉ - Transfers according to Azul Flight (AIR-TICKETS NOT INCLUDED)

 MAMIRAUÁ - POUSADA UACARI - BIRDWATCHING / PHOTO JOURNEY

-RATES PER PERSON - ANY TIME OF THE YEAR
+RATES IN REAIS (R$) PER PERSON PER PACKAGE - ANY TIME OF THE YEAR - TUESDAY TO SATURDAY (4N)

 SEASONINDIVIDUALDOUBLE